 heapq and PriorityQueue

 00:13 Heap queues are based on heaps.
 A heap is a special form of a tree data structure.
 There are several different kinds of heaps.
-The max-heap specifies that for any node in the tree, all children of that node have a value greater than or equal to their parent node.
-The min-heap is similar, but the value is less than or equal to the parent nodes.
+The max-heap specifies that for any node in the tree, all children of that node have a value less than or equal to the parent nodes.
+The min-heap is similar, but the value is greater than or equal to their parent node.
 Binary heaps are heaps where no node has more than two children.
 Here’s an example.

 It turns out that a binary heap tree can be flattened and stored in a linear fashion, such as an array.
 You can think of this as a special way of sorting the array, but the sort order is the position in the heap.
 Inserting into a binary heap as an array is done by putting the element at the end of the array, then swapping parent and child elements until the newly inserted item is in the correct position in the array.
 In Python, the built-in